suhailahmed123/30DaysCodeChallenge/Day2/Readme.md

+# PROGRAM 2

 Question:

-Write a program that takes an integer n as input and prints all the factors of n.
+Write a program that takes an integer `n` as input and prints all the factors of `n`.

 Example: